 Yesterday marked the end of my first week at the Latin American Sea Turtles (LAST) Osa project.
 I’ve already learned a lot and have a much better idea of what the next nine weeks of my life are going to look like!

 In a couple of days I start my new position as a research assistant for Latin American Sea Turtles (LAST) on their Osa project, so watch this space for loads of info about that.
-I’m definitely not the all-work-no-play type, so I’ve begun my trip to Costa Rica with two weeks of travelling in the north-west of the country.
+I’m definitely not the all-work-no-play type, so I’ve begun my trip to Costa Rica with two … Continue reading “Wildlife Encounters in Costa Rica” →

 I’m sure when the Customs agent in Costa Rica asked what my occupation was, he wasn’t expecting me to freeze in much the same way you do when a distant relative asks you what you want to do with your life, stammering “I’m not- I don’t-“, oh dear.
-Later in the taxi, the driver asked if I was a biologist, and I said yes because my Spanish isn’t up to explaining the complexities of that situation.
+Later in … Continue reading “Cual es tu profesión?
+Arrival in Costa Rica, and imposter syndrome” →

 Last week I had the great pleasure of attending the ASAB (Association for the Study of Animal Behaviour) Easter Conference at Plymouth University.
 It was a welcome break from job hunting and a chance to meet some really interesting people who are shaping the field of behavioural research.